nbarbettini/Intro-Web-Series/Day 3/README.md

 Did you see a box pop up?

 Prompts are a lot like alerts, but you can ask a question and save the answer in a "variable".
 A variable is how a program remembers something.
+Variables have names (and the names cannot contain anything other than letters, numbers, and the underscore character.)
 The program code stores the variable's value.
 Let's use a variable to store a name.
 (The value is a bunch of characters, usually called a String.
 Variables can store strings, numbers, and many more complex variable types.
 We will talk about another a bit later.)

 Make a new project and change the body to this:
 ```html